lancedb/lancedb/docs/src/basic.md

 ## How to delete rows from a table

-You can use the `delete()` method on tables with a SQL expression to delete rows from a table.
+Use the `delete()` method on tables to delete rows from a table.
+To choose which rows to delete, you provide a filter that matches on the metadata columns.
+This can delete any number of rows that match the filter provided.

 === "Python"
       ```python